aut0exec/STIG-4-Devuan/README.md

 This script is used to check DISA STIG(Security Technical Implementation Guides) for Devuan 3 (Kudos to the work on Debian already done by Samson!).

 ### Timeline
-* October18, 2020 - Initial repository creation
+* October 18, 2020 - Initial repository creation

 ## HTML report output supported